HØJ Elite (women's handball)

 HØJ Elite Women is a women's handball club based in Ølstykke and Jyllinge, Denmark.
-As of the 2023-24 season, the team competes in the women's Danish 1st Division.
+As of the 2026-27 season, the team competes in the women's Damehåndboldligaen.

 The elite team are part of the association 'HØJ Håndbold', which was founded on 7 January 1995 by a merger of Ølstykke Handball Association and Jyllinge-Gundsømagle Idrætsforening's Handball Department.
 In the spring of 2014, the elite department was established as 'HØJ Elite'.

 The team was promoted to the second tier of Danish handball, the 1st Division in the 2022-23 season.

 On March 1, 2025 the club secured promotion to the top league for the first time in club history, 4 rounds before the end of the season.
 The very same season the club's men's team were also promoted.

+After their promotion the club signed a contract to rent the yet-to-be-built Multiarenaen in Ølstykke, as their old court Ølstykke-Hallen did not live up to the requirements in the Danish top flight.